Library

 Understanding Benefits

-View full guide →How Social Security Benefits Are Calculated: The Formula
+View full guide →How Much Will I Get?
+How Social Security Is Calculated

-Learn the Social Security benefit formula: 35 highest years, AIME, bend points, and age adjustments — with real examples and couples strategy implications.
+How Social Security figures your check: your 35 highest earning years, AIME, bend points, and the age adjustment — with examples.

 Social Security Myths Debunked: What's True in 2026